hyominchoi/Scalable_App_with_Google_App_Engine/ConferenceCentral_Complete/README.md

 1. Query for conferences in which a given speaker speaks.
 To do this, first find the
    sessions in which the speaker speaks.
 Then, find the parent keys for the sessions to  find conferences.
 Returns ConferenceForms.
 1. If we were to query for sessions != workshop AND time < 19h, we encounter a problem
    because we can't use two inequalities on different properties.
-Therefore, we should   take, for example, a composite query looks like the following:

-    step 1:
-      CompositeFilter Operator OR
-      TypeOfSession EQAL Workshop
-      startTime EQUAL 19
-      startTime EQUAL 20
-      startTime EQUAL 21
-      startTime EQUAL 22
-      startTime EQUAL 23
-      startTime EQUAL 24
-    step 2:
-      Take NOT EQUAL TO (or Complement set of) the result of step 1.
+Google datastore query assumes that potential query results are adjacent to one another in the index.
+So, one possible solution is the following :

+   sessions = Session.filter(Session.startTime < 19)
+   It is easy to know what typeOfSessions exists ( for example, construct a dictionary using Session.filter.fetch[projection = Session.typeOfSession] )
+   Then we need to choose sessions that are not workshops.

+   for type in dictionaryOfSessionType :
+    if (type not "workshop"):
+      new_sessions = sessions.filter(Session.typeOfSession == type)
+      final_sessions.append(new_sessions)

+  then get the results from final sessions